Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 How do I verify a request is really from Googlebot?

-Are server logs personal data?
+Are server logs personal data under GDPR?

 Can I do log analysis on shared hosting?